PRICE: $249.00 AUD per guest

 TOUR TIMES: Full day luxury tour approx. 8:30am to 5:30pm

 DEPARTURE & RETURN: Complimentary pick up from your Adelaide CBD, Glenelg or Hahndorf accommodation

 INCLUSIONS: Wine, cider, cheese and chocolate tastings.
-Optional a la carte lunch at Lou Miranda Estate with a glass of wine.
 Complimentary bottled water supplied.

 MAXIMUM GROUP SIZE: 6 guests

 The Barossa Valley is one of Australia’s oldest wine regions and is home to more than 550 grape growing families, many sixth generation, supplying quality grapes to more than 170 wineries.
 Wine is only half the story of the beautiful Barossa, and while we provide a wine tour to rival any other, we also showcase the very best of the region’s other gourmet produce.